 6. Recognize Personal Milestones and Losses

-7. Change Up the Routine
+7. Change up the Routine

-8. Provide On-Going Trainings
+8. Provide Ongoing Training

 9. Be Transparent with Promotions

 Promotion is another way of letting your employees know that you recognize and appreciate their hard work.
 However, most of the people working in offices have no idea when a promotion is going to come even when they’ve already worked in that company for years.
 Or if there’s even an opportunity that exists for them to advance in their careers at their current company.
-This is also something that can result to a low office morale.
+This is also something that can result in low office morale.

 11. Reinvent Team-Building Exercises